- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 - Oracle’s flexible design should beat SAP HANA in performance for all but pure analytic applications.

 - There is a debate as to how mature Oracle’s in-memory database is.
 SAP lists 7,000 SAP HANA customers.
-However, most of these customers are known to either not use the software at all (i.e., it is shelf-ware) or to be test systems, not live systems.
+However, most of these customers are known to either not use the software (i.e., it is shelf-ware) or test systems, not live systems.
 As a consequence, SAP HANA skills are still quite hard to find.

 Furthermore, Oracle’s in-memory modal switch adds to the price of Oracle 12c both in license and in maintenance.